-The UL Procyon® AI Inference Benchmark for Windows measures the machine learning inference performance of Windows devices using common machine-vision tasks such as image classification, image segmentation, object detection, and super-resolution.
+The UL Procyon® AI Computer Vision Benchmark measures the machine learning inference performance of Windows devices using common machine-vision tasks such as image classification, image segmentation, object detection, and super-resolution.
 These tasks are executed using a range of popular, state-of-the-art neural networks and can run on the device’s CPU, GPU or a dedicated AI accelerator for comparing hardware performance differences.

 MobileNet V3